 - On October 1, 2012 the company’s name, Interocean American Shipping, was changed to TOTE Services, Inc. The name change came nearly a year after the parent organization, TOTE, Inc., changed its name from American Shipping Group.
-TOTE Services is one of six operating companies owned by TOTE, Inc. TOTE Services’ five sister companies are organized in to two lines of business: TOTE Maritime included operating companies Totem Ocean Trailer Express and Sea Star Line.
-TOTE Logistics companies included Alta Logistics, Alta Transportation and Spectrum Logistics.
-TOTE, Inc. and all of its subsidiaries are members of the Saltchuk Resources family of brands.
-Saltchuk is a family-owned private investment company located in Seattle, WA.
+TOTE Services is one of four operating companies in the TOTE family of companies.

 - TOTE Services crews primarily U.S. vessels, but has proudly served Spanish, Peruvian, Chilean, Taiwanese, Filipino, Mexican and Honduran customers.
 TOTE Services is honored to have managed numerous government and commercial vessels in support of U.S. Military operations in Somalia, Haiti, South Korea, Cuba, and the Persian Gulf, as well as numerous military exercises in the U.S., Central America and the Far East.

 - In 2015/2016, TOTE Services managed the construction and delivery of the world’s first LNG-powered containership which serves the Puerto Rico trade.

 - In January 2016, TOTE Services oversaw the first fueling of an LNG containership, TOTE Maritime’s Isla Bella.